PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

 <p>"Rest Your Mind and Your Heart will soon Follow"
 <ul>
   <li>An endless maze of caverns, lit in soft tones, scented of nostalgia.
 A place meant to ensnare the unwary with longed for memories and loving embrace.
 Easiest to get stuck here while exploring the Daylight Ocean, or as succour for a traveller in the Silent Sea.
 Filled with luminescent mushrooms, oozing lichen, fields of sporing mushrooms with cloying pollen.</li>
   <li>Maze is filled with a vast network of fungus that forms a symbiotic hivemind with its inhabitants.
-The True capital of Maze exists as a shared hallucination of its denizens, a psychedelic place of metaphor and meaning and distraction.</li>
+The True capital of Maze exists as a shared hallucination of its denizens, a psychedelic place of metaphor and meaning and distraction.
+All are equal in the true capital of Maze.</li>
   <li>Maze has no noteworthy trade outside of occasional barter</li>
   <li>Native Inhabitants: Bloom Olm, Dust Moths</li>
   <li>Capital City: Reverie